hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 \end{aligned}
 $$

-We rearrange to solve for the desired $$\sum k^3$$, and then use the rotated copies trick again to get to the final formula:
+We can rearrange this to get $$\sum k^3$$ on the left-hand side, and then use the rotated copies trick again to get to the final formula:

 $$
 \begin{aligned}